The computational landscape of general physical theories: Methods

 \subsection{Affine Turing Machines}

 We define an \emph{Affine Turing Machine} (AffTM) to be a non-deterministic Turing Machine, in which every transition has an associated real-valued (possibly negative) \emph{weight}.
+The weights for a given machine are constant throughout the computation, and should be thought of as defined by the transition function.
 The weight of a given computational branch is then the product of the weights of the transitions involved.
 We require that for each symbol being read, the total weight of transitions from a given (non-halting) state is $+1$.
 In this article we consider only rational transition weights, but expect that similar results would obtain for algebraic real coefficients.

 We interpret AffTMs as a model of quasi-probabilistic computation, as follows.
 Given an AffTM $\mathbf M$ whose branches all halt in in a finite number of steps, the \emph{acceptance weight} $\alpha_{\mathbf M}(x)$ of $\mathbf M$ on an input $x$ is the total weight of the accepting paths on input $x$.
 An AffTM $\mathbf M$ is \emph{proper} if $0 \le \alpha_{\mathbf M}(x) \le 1$ for all inputs, and that it \emph{decides a language $L$ with bounded error} if furthermore $\tfrac{2}{3} \le \alpha_{\mathbf M}(x) \le 1$ for $x \in L$, and $0 \le \alpha_{\mathbf M}(x) \le \tfrac{1}{3}$ for $x \notin L$.